thiblahute/meson-website/Wrap-dependency-system-manual.md

 Note that in this case you cannot specify an extra patch file to use.
 The git repo must contain all necessary Meson build definitions.

+Usually you would use subprojects as read only.
+However in some cases you want to do commits to subprojects and push them upstream.
+For these cases you can specify the upload url by adding the following at the end of your wrap file:

+    push-url=git@git.example.com:projects/someproject.git # Supported since version 0.37.0

 ## Using wrapped projects

 To use a subproject simply do this in your top level `meson.build`.